 © El Nido Resorts Lagen Island

-If you don’t feel like going to El Nido on this trip but are thinking of swapping it for Coron, don’t worry—you’ll find some of the best overwater bungalows in the Philippines here, too.
-We’re talking about Huma Island Resort and Spa, located on Huma Island, a small slice of land southwest of Busuanga.
+If you’re skipping El Nido on this trip and thinking of going to Coron instead, don’t worry—you’ll find some of the best overwater bungalows in the Philippines here, too.
+We’re talking about Huma Island Resort and Spa, located on Huma Island, a small island southwest of Busuanga.

 The photos speak for themselves, but if you’re having trouble deciding, here are the types of rooms available:

-• Presidential Suite: A unit combining 2 villas with a huge living room, terrace with sea views, and a pool.
+- Presidential Suite: A unit that combines 2 villas, with a huge living room, a sea-view terrace, and a pool.

 In addition to these gorgeous overwater villas, the resort features 8 restaurants, a spa, a yoga pavilion, a hammam, a dive center, a library, a fitness room, a kids’ club, and an infinity pool.
 Of course, there are endless opportunities to enjoy the beach and nearby reefs, as well as kayaking, climbing, and excursions to beautiful nearby islands like Pass Island, Calumbuyan Island, and Black Island.

-In 2021, it underwent renovations and changed ownership.
-We’ll have to wait a bit to see the final changes, but it already looks promising.
+In 2021, it was renovated and changed ownership.
+We’ll have to wait and see how everything turns out, but it already looks promising.

 Take a look at these overwater bungalows on Agoda